BRAIN INJURY ATTORNEYS IN NASHVILLE, TN

-Negligence happens when a person or entity fails to exercise a certain level of caution when conducting a certain activity.
-If a motorist was driving drunk and caused an accident, or if your doctor failed to provide proper follow-up care and caused an injury, that would be negligence and you may have grounds for a lawsuit.
+Negligence happens when a person or entity fails to exercise a certain level of caution when conducting an activity.
+If a motorist was driving drunk and caused an accident, or if your doctor failed to provide proper follow-up care and caused an injury, that constitutes negligence, and you may have grounds for a lawsuit.
 While each case is different, a lawsuit could provide you with compensation for the damages you endured as a result of the accident (medical bills, lost wages, pain and suffering).

-Our Nashville attorneys have years and years of experience helping clients and their families deal with the fallout of a brain injury.
+Our Nashville attorneys have many years of experience helping clients and their families deal with the fallout of a brain injury.

 Do I Have a Case?

 Only an experienced attorney will be able to determine whether you have a case.
 In general, brain injury lawsuits allege that the victim’s injuries could have been avoided if it were not for another’s negligence.
-If the negligence of another person or entity was not the direct cause of the victim’s brain injury, it is unlikely that he or she will be able to file a lawsuit.
+If the neglect of another person or entity was not the direct cause of the victim’s brain injury, it is unlikely that they will be able to file a lawsuit.

-Morgan & Morgan’s Nashville office offers free consultations to help brain injury victims and their loved ones learn more about their legal rights following an accident.
-If you or a loved one has suffered a brain injury, contact us today for this free case review.
-Our team will review the details of your accident to help determine whether you have a case, and if so, what options you may have for recovering compensation.
+Morgan & Morgan’s Nashville office offers free consultations to help brain injury victims learn more about their legal rights following an accident.
+If you or a loved one has suffered a brain injury, contact us today for a free case review.
+Our team will study the details of your accident to help determine whether you have a case and, if so, what options you may have for recovering compensation.

 Example of Negligence

-A woman goes into labor and, after several hours, her doctor notices that the child’s heart rate is steadily decelerating, a common sign of hypoxia (a lack of oxygen in the brain).
-Rather than deliver the child via caesarian section, which any other reasonable doctor would have done under the circumstances, the doctor continues to deliver the child vaginally.
+A woman goes into labor, and after several hours, her doctor notices that the child’s heart rate is steadily decelerating, a common sign of hypoxia (a lack of oxygen in the brain).
+Rather than deliver the child via cesarean section, which a reasonable doctor would have done under the circumstances, the doctor continues to deliver the child vaginally.
 Upon delivery, the doctor finds the mother’s umbilical cord wrapped around the child’s neck.
 The child is eventually diagnosed with cerebral palsy.
 In this case, the doctor could be considered negligent because he failed to order a standard surgery that could have prevented the birth injury.